-In 2020, eight Dixon Scholars (plus chaperones) will travel to San Deigo to attend the The Ocean Sciences Meeting where over 5000 Ocean Science Professionals from 60 Countries around the world will discuss all aspects of oceanography.
-Dixon Scholars s will be presenting their research on the Gulf of Mexico.
-They will exchange information and learn new and exciting research to bring back to Pensacola.
+In 2020, eight Dixon Scholars (plus chaperones) traveled to San Diego to attend the The Ocean Sciences Meeting where over 5000 Ocean Science Professionals from 60 Countries around the world discussed all aspects of oceanography.
+Dixon Scholars presented their research on the Gulf of Mexico.
+They exchanged information and learned new and exciting research to bring back to Pensacola.

-Witnessing other students present at an international science conference while engaging with their peers and scientists will be invaluable.
-Our scholars will develop networking skills as well as have life-changing travel experience in our nation’s capital city.
-While they are there, students will visit national monuments, historic sites, and museums.
+Witnessing other students presenting at an international science conference while engaging with their peers and scientists has been invaluable.
+Our scholars developed networking skills as well as have life-changing travel experience on the west coast.
 Outcomes may include scientific internships, college grants as well as career inspiration.